Ancient Near Eastern cosmology: Firmament

 The firmament was believed to be a solid boundary above the Earth, separating it from the upper or celestial waters.
 In the Book of Genesis, it is called the raqia.
 In ancient Egyptian texts, and from texts across the Near East generally, the firmament was described as having special doors or gateways on the eastern and western horizons to allow for the passage of heavenly bodies during their daily journeys.
 These were known as the windows of heaven or the gates of heaven.
 Canaanite text describe Baal as exerting his control over the world by controlling the passage of rainwater through the heavenly windows in the firmament.
 In Egyptian texts particularly, these gates also served as conduits between the earthly and heavenly realms for which righteous people could ascend.
 The gateways could be blocked by gates to prevent entry by the deceased as well.
 As such, funerary texts included prayers enlisting the help of the gods to enable the safe ascent of the dead.
 Ascent to the celestial realm could also be done by a celestial ladder made by the gods.
 Multiple stories exist in Mesopotamian texts whereby certain figures ascend to the celestial realm and are given the secrets of the gods.

 Four different Egyptian models of the firmament and/or the heavenly realm are known.
 One model was that it was the shape of a bird: the firmament above represented the underside of a flying falcon, with the sun and moon representing its eyes, and its flapping causing the wind that humans experience.
 The second was a cow, as per the Book of the Heavenly Cow.
 The cosmos is a giant celestial cow represented by the goddess Nut or Hathor.
 The cow consumed the sun in the evening and rebirthed it in the next morning.
 The third is a celestial woman, also represented by Nut.
 The heavenly bodies would travel across her body from east to west.
 The midriff of Nut was supported by Shu (the air god) and Geb (the earth god) lay outstretched between the arms and feet of Nut.
 Nut consumes the celestial bodies from the west and gives birth to them again in the following morning.
-The stars are inscribed across the belly of Nut and one needs to identify with one of them, or a constellation, in order to join them after death.
+Stars cover Nut's belly; one must identify with a star or constellation to join them after death.
 The fourth model was a flat (or slightly convex) celestial plane which, depending on the text, was thought to be supported in various ways: by pillars, staves, scepters, or mountains at the extreme ends of the Earth.
 The four supports give rise to the motif of the "four corners of the world".